Rockz1152/blackndsky/windows/win11-bypass.md

   -Force
 ```

+Run the upgrade assistant or "setup.exe" from the install media to upgrade

 ## Rufus
 Rufus can also skip hardware checks among other things when creating media from a .iso <!-- https://arstechnica.com/gadgets/2022/06/usb-installer-tool-removes-windows-11s-microsoft-account-requirements-and-more/ -->